School of Medicine

 We created induced pluripotent stem cells from patient fibroblasts, added therapeutic genes, differentiated, and engrafted the cells.

-Associate Professor of Pediatrics (Pulmonary Medicine) at Lucile Salter Packard Children's Hospital
+Associate Professor of Pediatrics (General Pediatrics) at the Lucile Salter Packard Children's Hospital

-Professor of Obstetrics and Gynecology (Gynecology - Urogynecology) and, by courtesy, of Urology at the Stanford University Medical Center
+Associate Professor of Dermatology at the Stanford University Medical Center

 Current Research and Scholarly InterestsI have two main research interests:

 1) to better understand and treat patients with aggressive basal cell carcinomas